Gdańsk Street, Bydgoszcz: Architecture

 The landscape of Gdańsk Street has remained unchanged for over 150 years.
-Be that as it may, the lengthy construction process made the ensemble of the whole street much diversified.
+The lengthy construction process made the ensemble of the whole street much diversified.
 Adjacent houses, hence, generally come from different eras, with different scales and styles.
-Originally sections up to Świętojańska Street consisted mainly of tenements for rent, and further north were reserved plots for construction of grander buildings with front-garden.
+Originally sections up to Świętojańska Street consisted mainly of tenements for rent, and further north were reserved plots for construction of grander buildings with front-gardens.

-Between 1890 and 1914 a significant increased number of grandiose buildings were constructed including: nine grand habitation houses, at Nr.16, 27, 30, 34, 51, 55, 63, 62 and 95; and several reconstructed or built villas for rich industrialists and bureaucrats, like at Nr.48 & 50, with dominant architectural importance.
+Between 1890 and 1914 a significantly increased number of grandiose buildings were constructed including: nine grand habitation houses, at Nr.16, 27, 30, 34, 51, 55, 63, 62 and 95; and several reconstructed or built villas for rich industrialists and bureaucrats, like at Nr.48 & 50, with dominant architectural importance.

 Until the end of the 19th century, the predominant style was Neo-Classicism: tenements were built with simple, symmetrical facades and usually modest decoration.
 In the last quarter of the 19th century, classicism forms were tinged with Neo-Renaissance, Neo-Gothic and Neo-Baroque elements.

-Between 1885 and 1898, Bydgoszcz's architect Józef Święcicki built 21 edifices along Gdańsk Street, and associated Eclecticism with different new styles: some of his projects permanently etched the street landscape with Neo-Baroque designs, such as Nr.14, 36, 63, or 1 Freedom Square.
-Best instance is Hotel Pod Orlem at 1 Gdańsk Street which is now a real showcase of Bydgoszcz's architecture.
+Between 1885 and 1898, Bydgoszcz's architect Józef Święcicki built 21 edifices along Gdańsk Street and associated Eclecticism with different new styles; some of his projects permanently etched the street landscape with Neo-Baroque designs, such as Nr.14, 36, 63, or 1 Freedom Square.
+The best instance of this is Hotel Pod Orlem at 1 Gdańsk Street which is now a showcase of Bydgoszcz's architecture.

 At the beginning of the 20th century, houses were built following German Historicism, pioneering architecture style.
 As such, specific architects possessed their own characteristics: Fritz Weidner represented the picturesque current; Rudolf Kern, the German Secession; Alfred Schleusener and Paul Sellner the early Modern Architecture.

-Houses built in the 1930s in the northern part of the street follows so-called International Style with simple cubic lumps, like Jan Kossowski's works.
+Houses built in the 1930s in the northern part of the street followed the so-called International Style with simple cubic lumps, like Jan Kossowski's works.
 After World War II, building architecture was styleless, as displayed in the features from this period: Supermarket "Rywal" (1971–1973) at Nr.47 or three typical houses at Nr.23, 53 & 76.
-Three new edifices have been erected between 1990 and 2005 in Gdańsk Street, Nr.121, 125 & 139, none of which fits into a proper style regarding the surrounding buildings.
+Three new edifices were erected between 1990 and 2005 in Gdańsk Street, Nr.121, 125 & 139, none of which fit into a proper style regarding the surrounding buildings.

 At the eve of the 20th century, several architecturally interesting buildings, referring to Eclecticism and Art Nouveau, rose in the network of adjacent streets buildings.
 Such realizations can be found mainly in following places: Krasinski St., Słowacki St., Adam Mickiewicz Alley, Cieszkowski Street, Paderewski Street, Weyssenhoff Square, 20 January 1920 Street and partly in buildings around Świętojańskiego St., Zamoyskiego St. and Chodkiewicza St.